accumu/mod_cache_disk_largefile/README.md

 # Introduction

-Large-file optimized cache module for Apache httpd, http://httpd.apache.org/
+Large-file optimized cache module for Apache httpd, https://httpd.apache.org/

-Developed to meet the needs of http://ftp.acc.umu.se/ - the file archive of Academic Computer Club (ACC), Umeå University, Sweden.
+Developed to meet the needs of https://mirror.accum.se/ - the file archive of Academic Computer Club (ACC), Umeå, Sweden.
 The archive hosts all kinds of Open Source software ranging from small archive files to large DVD images.